Northern Virginia Community College: Academics

 The college includes nearly 75,000 students and more than 2,500 faculty and staff members.
 NOVA is also one of the most internationally diverse colleges in the United States, with a student body consisting of individuals from more than 180 countries.
-NOVA is accredited by the Southern Association of Colleges and Schools and offers more than 160 degrees at the associate's level and certificate programs.
+NOVA is accredited by the Southern Association of Colleges and Schools and offers more than 160 degrees at the associate level and certificate programs.
 NOVA also offers distance learning programs through their Extended Learning Institute (ELI) and continuing education courses through Workforce Development.
+The college encourages students to enroll in four-year colleges after completing their NOVA education.
+Its feeder program guarantees admission to partnered intrastate schools.

-NOVA offers dual-enrollment so high-school students can enroll in classes at the age of 16.
+NOVA offers dual-enrollment so high-school students can enroll in classes.

-NOVA offers a variety of courses, and encourages students to enroll in four-year colleges after completing their NOVA education.
-Its feeder program guarantees admission to partnered intrastate schools which include George Mason University in Fairfax, the University of Virginia in Charlottesville, The College of William and Mary in Williamsburg, Virginia Tech in Blacksburg, Old Dominion University in Norfolk, and Longwood University in Farmville.
-Private Washington-area schools recruit at NOVA also, including American University, Georgetown, Marymount University in Arlington, Trinity Washington University, and George Washington University, and out-of state schools such as Slippery Rock University in Pennsylvania, West Virginia University, and even the University of Missouri at Kansas City.
+NOVA also offers online programs known as NOVA Online.